finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] Get transactions

 Get transactions from the specified transaction portfolio over a given interval of effective time.
 When the specified portfolio is a derived transaction portfolio, the returned set of transactions is the  union set of all transactions of the parent (and any grandparents etc.) and the specified derived transaction portfolio itself.
+The maximum number of transactions that this method can get per request is 2,000.

 ### Example